 Russell Sage Foundation Seeks Letters of Inquiry for Social Inequality Research

-The foundation’s program on Social Inequality supports research on the social, economic, political, and labor market consequences of rising economic inequality in the United States.
-The program seeks Letters of Inquiry for investigator-initiated research projects with the potential to broaden current understanding of the causes and consequences of rising economic inequality.
-Priority will be given to projects that use innovative data or methodologies to address important questions about inequality.
+The foundation’s program on Social Inequality supports research on the social, economic, political, and labor market consequences of rising economic inequality in the United States and is seeking Letters of Inquiry from investigator-initiated research projects with the potential to broaden current understanding of the causes and consequences of rising economic inequality.
+Priority will be given to projects that use innovative data or methodologies.

 Examples of the kinds of topics that are of interest include but are not limited to economic well-being, equality of opportunity, and intergenerational mobility; the political process and resulting policies; psychological and/or cultural change; education; labor markets; child development and child outcomes; neighborhoods and communities; families, family structure, and family formation; and other forms of inequality.

 Two-year grants of up to $150,000 will be awarded to qualified organizations.